Sunday, May 10, 2026

 Rakshasa was able to put down the monster, kingdom was saved!

-Running the firs laps
+Running the first laps

 So, I visited some friends and we had a sort of board game marathon.
 Here are the card games.